-- Purpose - MAS Covered Entities must post / collect the full amount of VM necessary to fully collateralise the mark-to-market exposure of the uncleared derivative - Net basis - MAS Covered Entities must calculate and post / collect VM on an aggregate net basis across all uncleared derivatives that are executed under a single, legally enforceable netting agreement.
-Otherwise, MAS Covered Entities have to calculate and post / collect VM for each uncleared derivative on a gross basis - Dispute resolution - MAS Covered Entities must have rigorous and robust dispute resolution procedures in place with their counterparties before the onset of a transaction - If there is a dispute, any undisputed amount should first be exchanged / collected while all necessary and appropriate efforts, including timely initiation of dispute resolution protocols should be taken to resolve the dispute, and to exchange / collect the remaining required amount in a timely fashion

-7. Eligible Collateral and Haircuts
+VM ca lculations • Purpose • MAS Covered Entities must post / collect the full amount of VM necessary to fully collateralise the mark-to-market exposure of the uncleared derivative • Net basis • MAS Covered Entities must calculate and post / collect VM on an aggregate net basis across all uncleared derivatives that are executed under a single, legally enforceable netting agreement.
+Otherwise, MAS Covered Entities have to calculate and post / collect VM for each uncleared derivative on a gross basis Legally enforceable netting agreement See above in relation to the Model for IM. • Dispute resolution MAS Covered Entities must have rigorous and robust dispute resolution procedures in place with their counterparties before the onset of a transaction If there is a dispute, any undisputed amount should first be exchanged / collected while all necessary and appropriate efforts, including timely initiation of dispute resolution protocols should be taken to resolve the dispute, and to exchange / collect the remaining required amount in a timely fashion Dispute resolution The dispute resolution procedures which apply should be consistent with the rules adopted by MAS in relation to non-margin risk mitigation requirements which it has previously consulted on.
+7. Elig ible Collateral and Ha aircuts • General It is recognised that for collection of margin to be meaningful, the assets posted as IM / VM should be (i) highly liquid and (ii) able to hold their value in times of financial stress after accounting for an appropriate haircut • Eligible collateral (IM and VM) Cash Gold Debt securities (AAA to BB- for central government and central bank issuers; AAA to BBB- for other issuers) Equity securities in a main index of a securities exchange in Singapore or a Eligible collateral MAS should consider fleshing out the details as regards the types of debt securities which are eligible.
+For example, in the EU, there is more granularity around the type of issuer and securitisation notes and convertible bonds are separately considered.

-- General

-- It is recognised that for collection of margin to be meaningful, the assets posted as IM / VM should be (i) highly liquid and (ii) able to hold their value in times of financial stress after accounting for an appropriate haircut

-- Eligible collateral (IM and VM)

-- Cash

-- Gold

-- Debt securities (AAA to BB- for central government and central bank issuers; AAA to BBB- for other issuers)

-- Equity securities in a main index of a securities exchange in Singapore or a